 Season 4 Tina Bryson Season 4 Tina Bryson

-EPISODE 2: Meeting Community Needs w/ Joyce Marks
+Episode 20 (S4E2): Meeting Community Needs w/ Joyce Marks

 This week's episode continues our Anniversary season of The Mountain Spirit with special guest Joyce Marks.
 Joyce is the director of the Jackson County Food Bank in McKee, KY.
 She and her husband came to Appalachia to work for Christian Appalachian Project during its earlier days, leading them to be instrumental in the construction of Camp AJ, and other early CAP initiatives.
 Together, they raised nine kids in Eastern Kentucky.
 Listen as Joyce shares what has sustained her passion for serving people in need in Appalachia.